Key takeaways

 Measuring success and ROI

-- Cost, less rework, more capacity for advisory, and better cash visibility for working capital decisions.
+- Cost: less rework, more capacity for advisory, and better cash visibility for working capital decisions.

-- Client satisfaction, timely, accurate reports with proactive alerts.
+- Client satisfaction: timely, accurate reports with proactive alerts.

 Future developments

-- Multi entity rollups, group level control for holdings and CA firms with many clients.
+- Multi entity rollups: group level control for holdings and CA firms with many clients.

 Making the transition to AI powered error detection

-AI augments human judgment, it frees accountants for analysis and advisory while automation handles routine checks.
+AI augments human judgment.
+It frees accountants for analysis and advisory while automation handles routine checks.
 For firms, that means more clients with better accuracy.
 For SMBs, that means stronger control, lower risk, and confident decisions.

 FAQ